-Subsequent editions of this report will include new products released for 2011 as they are made available.
-Newer results will supersede previously obtained results for antivirus products released for 2010.
+Subsequent editions of this report will include new products released for 2012 as they are made available.
 For more details on which versions were tested, please see the section "Products and Versions".

-Testing was performed on all products using fifteen performance metrics.
+Testing was performed on all products using seventeen (17) performance metrics.
 These performance metrics are as follows:

 - Boot Time;

 - Scan Time;

 - · User Interface Launch Time;

 - Memory Usage during System Idle;

 - Browse Time;

 - Internet Explorer Launch Time;

+- Installation Time;

 - Installation Size;

-- Installation Time;

 - Registry Keys Added;

 - File Copy, Move and Delete;

 - Installation of Third Party Applications;

 - Network Throughput (previously named "Binary Download Test")

 - File Format Conversion;

-- File Compression and Decompression; and
+- File Compression and Decompression;

-- File Write, Open and Close.
+- File Write, Open and Close;

+- PE Scan Time and;

+- · File Copy Disk to Disk .